jimmyjz1127/CPU-Schedulers/README.md

 CS3104-P1 Practical : Process Schedulers in C

 ## Files
-    sched       : contains implementation for reading configuration file and creating of PCB data structure scheduler   : contains implementation for creating ready queue of processes and different schedulers main        : contains main method for scheduling processes according to given scheduling scheme printchars  : a program that can be scheduled to print chars chars.conf  : configuration file for executing printchars program
+    sched.c       : contains implementation for reading configuration file and creating of PCB data structure scheduler.c   : contains implementation for creating ready queue of processes and different schedulers main.c        : contains main method for scheduling processes according to given scheduling scheme printchars.c  : a program that can be scheduled to print chars chars.conf    : configuration file for executing printchars program

 ## Usage
     make clean     : removes all binaries and object files